topleft/mongo-crud-tutorial/readme.md

 Ok, awesome, we can create new Items.
 Lets look a little closer at that json object that came back.
 It has a 'name' and 'type' property which we should expect.
 But it also has '_id' and '_v'.
 We won't worry about the latter in this tutorial, but I do want to look at the former.

 '_id' is a unique id created by Mongo when a new item is saved.
 It will always be unique, always.
 This is important and it is extremely useful.
 A couple use cases are finding documents in your database, or diferentiating between two similar documents.

-We are going to put it to work in our 'update' route.
+We are going to put this `_id` to work in our 'update' route.

 #### UPDATE